Frequently Asked Questions

 Mortgage Banker -Kristin Carroll -512-637-9901

 Find out more at www.kissingtreehoa.com.
-The HOA fees are currently $210 per month and include access to the The Mix, 24/7 guarded security, landscape maintenance of common areas, staff and maintenance of the facility.
+To anticipate your maintenance needs, we offer three unique maintenance opportunities within our community.
+The Traditional neighborhood HOA is currently $210 per month and includes access to the The Mix, 24/7 guarded security, landscape maintenance of common areas, staff and maintenance of the facility.
+The Cottage and Villa HOAs are designed for low maintenance living with included lawn services for a higher monthly fee.
 Although we do not anticipate the monthly assessment to increase more than what inflation dictates, it is not a fixed rate.

 What are the fees/dues for activities?
 How is it billed?